 As a plumbing and drainage company, we see time and time again the impact different bath products have on drainage systems.
+Bath products are among the most common causes of plumbing issues and drain issues, often leading to clogs and blockages.

 This guide will take you through the 5 most common bath products to avoid, the impact they have on your drains and alternatives you can use instead.